 If the baby is fussy and moving around swaddling is a good way to get some cute shots while helping him settle down.

 Embrace awakeness.
 Everyone loves to see your newborn’s eyes.
 Go ahead and shoot away if your little one’s eyes are open.
-Try swaddling her to keep her hands down if she’s flailing.
+If her arms are flailing around swaddle her to keep her hands down.
 You’ll have to take A LOT and get rid of the bad ones.
 They often move their eyes and lips so rapidly that you might not know what you’ve got until you’re looking at the images later.
+Make sure there’s a lot of light or the movement will cause blurry body parts!

 Sibling shots!
 Photographing a rambunctious toddler with a newborn is not always easy.
 There are a few poses I usually try when I’m working with siblings.

 The first one is when the older child is sitting in a chair, on the floor, or on a bed.
-I lay the baby down on the sibling’s lap (on her back if she’s swaddled, on her belly if she’s naked) and I always keep a parent very close in case the big brother/sister decides to leave.
+I lay the baby’s head down on the sibling’s lap with her butt/legs on the side for younger children (on her back if she’s swaddled, on her belly if she’s naked) and I always keep a parent very close in case the big brother/sister decides to push the baby off.

 The most important thing to keep in mind during a newborn session is the safety of the baby.
 Don’t do anything that will jeopardize the baby’s safety.
-If you’re using a prop that’s high like this next one, make sure there’s always someone spotting the baby and making sure he doesn’t wiggle or jump off.
+If you’re using a prop that’s high like this next one, make sure there’s always someone spotting the baby and making sure he doesn’t accidentally wiggle off.
+Often, in my own photos I’ve photoshopped parents out of the image!
+Never leave the baby unattended!